Brexit and your responsibilities

 - if you have placed EU27 or EEA nationals anywhere else in the world

 All of Global Connections' members have shown a commitment to global mission.
 This is our raison d’être – our primary responsibility under God is to keep global mission before God in prayer and before the UK church.
 We are called to be focused on the needs of the world.
 I encourage you to keep our eyes on our primary calling to global mission – our horizons are and must remain global.
 We almost certainly reflect the divisions within the country: we will have different perspectives on Brexit and upon what policies the UK government should be pursuing.
 We have the choice to find ways to maintain and deepen our unity – or not.
 Jesus called us to unity in Him so that the world might believe.
 We follow Jesus, who claimed to be the way, the truth and the life.
 We are committed to this Jesus, and therefore we are committed to upholding truthfulness and policies that affirm life, especially life in all its fullness.
 In all of our dealings with one another and with people and organisations outside of our network, let us reflect these commitments, conducting ourselves with grace.
 Underlying these points, let us devote ourselves to prayer and humble service, seeking the well-being of this nation and those where we have people labouring under God in the missio Dei.
-These thoughts are expanded upon in our GC blog.

 The government has now published guidance and advice on the web under the title Get Ready for Brexit.
 I urge you to refer to the government’s guidance as a matter of urgency.